dkumza/todo-app/README.md

 ## Installation

-To install the application, clone the repository and run the following command:
+Everything should work out of the box.
+But if you wanna play around with HTML and CSS you need to install the application: clone the repository and run the following command:

     npm install